netsec-ethz/lightning-filter/docs/IP LF.md

 ETH/IP/Payload => ETH/IP/UDP/LF/Payload

 The UDP header uses a specified port to identify LightningFilter encapsulated packets.
-Usually port 49149 is used.
+Usually, port 49149 is used.
 The LF header contains the payloads protocol ID, i.e., the protocol ID in the IP header previous to the encapsulation.

 ## Header Format